If you’re planning to visit West Yorkshire, you have to visit Leeds. So, how do you know Leeds is a great destination for you?

 Leeds Art Gallery

 Are you a contemporary art lover?
-Leeds Art Gallery is your first must-see!
+Leeds Art Gallery is your first must-see attraction in Leeds!
 This gallery has art collections that belong to the British 20th Century.

 Also, the gallery is linked to Leeds Central Library with many fantastic books to read.